virtual-world-framework/vwf/public/web/docs/components.md

 	  }

-VWF also defines several system events.
+VWF also defines several dispatched events.
 These are triggered when outside actions, such as a key press or mouse click occur.
 When one of these events occurs, the system automatically finds any nodes that have been definined as triggering the event, and dispatches the event from those nodes.
-Currently, the system events used by VWF are:
+Currently, the dispatched events defined by VWF are:

 * keyDown
 * keyUp